LayMui/website-hugo/exampleSite/content/english/post/DHT Video 8.md

 If my children come to me and say 'Dad, I know you got the money but I am not sure if You love me enough and you let me have it.
 If my children talk to me that way, it breaks my heart.
-Surely you know Me me by me.
+Surely you know Me me by now.
 If I got it, you'll have it.
 The last thing you should question is His willingness.
-All the promise of God is Yes and Amen in Christ 2Cor1:20
+**All the promise of God is Yes and Amen in Christ 2Cor1:20**

 I used to think Jesus is telling me to work towards their faith to have great faith What I realised from this video 8 teaching